Appeals

 Nuisance abatement

-If conditions on a property are a public nuisance, the City may issue an order to correct.
-Common nuisance issues include overgrown vegetation, hazardous trees, trash, and inoperable vehicles.
-If the order isn't completed by the due date, the City may have a contractor take care of the problem.
+If issues on a property are a public nuisance, the City may give an order to correct.
+Common nuisance issues include overgrown vegetation, hazardous trees, trash and inoperable vehicles.
+If you do not complete the order by its due date, the City may have a contractor take care of the problem.

-If a property gets two or more or these orders within one year, notice is no longer required.
+If a property gets two or more of these orders within one year, notice is no longer required.

 The amount charged by the contractor, plus an administrative fee, is added to the property’s taxes.